Galarzaa90/NabBot/docs/install.md

 python launcher.py migrate --path data/database-backup.db
 ```

-Depending on the size of your previous database, this may take a couple minutes.
+Depending on the size of your previous database, this may take a couple of minutes.

 !!! warning
     Doing this will delete all the data currently found in your **PostgreSQL** database.